Skip to main contentSkip to navigation

 Fixing the power delivery path requires a different skill set: board-level component identification, surface-mount soldering on 0402-package components, BGA rework for controller reflow, and thermal profiling to avoid damaging adjacent NAND chips during hot air work.
 Most data recovery labs don't employ technicians with microsoldering training and don't stock Hakko FM-2032 irons, hot air rework stations, or BGA rework equipment.

 Both problems involve power, but the damage is in different layers.
-Electrical failure breaks the hardware.
-Power loss corrupts the software (firmware).
+Electrical failure breaks the hardware: TVS diodes, regulators, or capacitors fail and the drive goes completely invisible to BIOS.
+Power loss corrupts the firmware: the controller powers on but the Flash Translation Layer mapping is scrambled.
 The diagnostic path and repair procedure are different.

 CharacteristicElectrical FailurePower Loss Corruption